rbray89/EnvironmentalVisualEnhancements/README.md

 Visual enhancements including clouds, lights, etc.

+Developers: edit the LocalSetup.csproj to set your KSP directory.

 Some portions of this project are under the GNU General Public License (DDS texture loader) and should be distributed as-such.
 This project was added to replace the functionality of the